 Sewage treatment plants rely on bacteria to digest solid waste.
 This process is energy-intensive as the bacteria require a constant supply of oxygen via pumps.
 The process of removing nitrogen from wastewater is not very efficient.
-Wastewater treatment produces effluent (can be recycled or discharged to the environment) and sludge.
+Wastewater treatment produces effluent (which can be recycled or discharged to the environment) and sludge.
 Sludge can in some situations be used to generate electricity or used as a fertiliser.

 The tricky part is the sludge - as it contains a high level of nitrogen.
 Nitrogen needs to be managed properly in the wastewater treatment process as it can lead to eutrophication - algae growth in water bodies - and kill aquatic life.